astroDimitrios/git-working-practices/episodes/07-history.md

 and can be helpful when using certain git commands to explore your history.

+Your Git history will look different depending on the merge strategy you use when merging PRs and whether you allow merging `main` into a feature branch like we did in the last episode to resolve the conflict.
+It's up to you and your team to decide which strategy is best for your repository.

 ## Viewing History

 You have already learnt that we can use the